-Day 2: Guided Tour of Siena & Cooking Class 1
+Day 2: Guided Food & Landmark Tour Of Siena & Cooking Class

 - Breakfast is served.

-- Meet your guide Nicoletta at 10 am for a walking tour of Siena town center.
-Along the ancient main street, stop off at an artisan bakery, who keeps the old world baking traditions alive, and see how the local pici pasta is still made by the Nonnas.
+- Meet our English-speaking guide at 10 am for a Food & Landmark walking tour of Siena town center with tastings included along the way.
+Learn about the ancient city of Siena, the churches and museums while visiting all of the city’s most artisan food and wine purveyors.
+Start with a visit to the artisan bakery, who keeps the old world baking traditions alive, tastings included.
+Next, visit a food shop showcasing a variety of local pasta, fruits and vegetables and wine, with a glass of wine and a tasting included.
+Learn about pici pasta, and how it is still made by Tuscan Nonnas.
 The tour continues with a visit of the cathedral, considered to be one of the most beautiful in Italy.
-Then time for tastings at the artisan bakery’s restaurant, with glass of wine included.
-After lunch, Nicoletta goes on to explain the history of the famous Piazza del Campo home to the Palio horse race.
+Visit the famous Piazza del Campo home to the Palio horse race.
 The famous Palio is the oldest event in Italy running annually since the 16th century.
 The tour ends on a sweet note in an ancient artisan cake shop where you will see how Siena’s famous Ricciarelli are made.

 - After your tour, head to the kitchen for your Cooking Class 1 with Chef Gabriella.
-This hands-on cooking class focuses on the preparation of a full Tuscan menu, from appetizer to dessert, including fresh pasta and sauces, a main course, and biscotti, cake or pastries.
+This hands-on cooking class focuses on the preparation of a full Tuscan menu, from antipasto, fresh pasta and sauces, a main course, and biscotti, cake or pastries.
 Dinner follows and everyone enjoys the foods that were prepared in class.
-Local wine included, additional wine/beverages at a surcharge.
+Local wine included, additional wine and beverages at a surcharge.